Objectives and competences

 Intended learning outcomes - transferable/key skills and other attributes

-• use of information technology (seeking information on the Web);
+• use of information technology (searching for

 Readings

 • Eicher.Th/Wiemann/V. 1996: Arbeitsbuch Literaturwissenschaft.
-Schöningh, Paderborn/Wien.
+Schöningh, Paderborn/Wien (izbrana poglavja).

 • Elit, S. 2008: Lyrik.
 Formen, Analysetchniken, Gattungsgeschichte.
-Fink, Paderborn.
+Fink, Paderborn (izbrana poglavja).

 • Gymnich, M. (Hrsg.)
 2007: Gattungstheorie und Gattungsgeschichte.
 WVT Wiss.
-Verlag, Trier.
+Verlag, Trier (izbrana poglavja).

 • Lamping, D. (Hrsg.)
 2009: Handbuch der literarischen Gattungen.
-Kröner Verlag, Stuttgart.
+Kröner Verlag, Stuttgart (izbrana poglavja).

 • Zymner, R. 2003: Gattungstheorie.
-Mentis Verlag, Paderborn.
+Mentis Verlag, Paderborn (izbrana poglavja).

-Seznam primarne literature in aktualnih krajših člankov dobi študent/študentka ob začetku semestra./The student will get a list of primary texts and currrent short articles at the beginning of the semester.
+Seznam primarne literature in aktualnih krajših člankov dobi študent/študentka ob začetku semestra. /The student will get a list of primary texts and currrent short articles at the beginning of the semester.

 Prerequisits